 The goal of West Penn Hospital School of Nursing is to provide an educational system whereby students grow, personally and professionally, in the acquisition of knowledge, attitudes and skills needed to function as practitioners of nursing in healthcare settings that are responsive to individual and community needs.

-At the completion of the program, the graduate of WPH School of Nursing:
+At the completion of the program, the graduate nurse will: